Accurately tests for chlamydia, gonorrhoea and HIV

 How long will I have to wait for my test result?

-Test results are normally ready within three working days of your sample arriving at our partner lab.
-You will receive a text and an email when your result is ready.
+Test results are normally ready within three working days of your sample arriving at the lab.
+You'll receive a text and an email when your result is ready.

 Your test results are completely confidential.
 We will not inform your GP or anyone else of your result, or that you have used our service, unless you specifically ask us to.
 However, please note that if you test positive for these STIs, we are legally bound to notify details to the Medical Officer of Health for the County in which you live.